KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.AtlasData.md

 ### GetFrames(string)

-Gets the all of the frames that have the given sub texture id.
+Gets the all the frames that have the given sub texture id.

 ```csharp
 public Velaptor.Graphics.AtlasSubTextureData[] GetFrames(string subTextureId);